tomwalker/django_quiz/README.md

 * Questions can be given a category
 * Success rate for each category can be monitored on a progress page
 * Explanation for each question result can be given
+* Pass marks can be set
 * Multiple choice question type
 * True/False question type
+* Custom message displayed for those that pass or fail a quiz

 ![Result page](http://i.imgur.com/UJtRZxo.png "Result picture hosted by Imgur")